Which Oat Milk Is The Best? 13 Milks Rated

 If you are a tea drinker looking for basic milk at a more affordable price, then this is a good option, otherwise, I would avoid this one.

-I was impressed until I did a little digging into Moma.
-Moma’s porridge is made with dairy products, so Moma is not a dairy-free company.
+I was impressed until I did a little digging into MOMA.
+MOMA’s porridge is made with dairy products, so MOMA is not a dairy-free company.
 Meanwhile, in December 2021 it was announced that Scottish soft drinks manufacturer AG Barr was purchasing the Moma brand.
 AG Barr produces bottled water as part of its portfolio of drinks, which isn’t a great environmental choice to support.

-Morrisons Oat Milk
+Morrisons

-Morrisons’ own brand UHT oat milk (£1.49 for 1 litre) is high up there in my opinion.
+Morrisons’ own brand UHT oat milk (£1.35 for 1 litre) is high up there in my opinion.
 It’s got a good creaminess to it and the perfect consistency.
-It’s not too sweet, and it’s enriched with calcium, Vitamin E, Vitamin B12, Vitamin B2, and Vitamin D. Go for the long life, rather than the fresh stuff.
-We did not enjoy their fresh oat milk.
-At all.
-It’s similar to Asda’s fresh oat milk, in that it tastes of wax crayon.
+It’s not too sweet, and it’s enriched with calcium, Vitamin E, Vitamin B12, Vitamin B2, and Vitamin D.

 As far as supermarkets go, I quite like Morrisons.
 It seems quite progressive when it comes to plastic packaging, and tackling food waste.
 In 2019, it was named the UK’s most environmentally responsible retailer.
-However, in the same year, Oxfam alleged human rights abuse in the Morrisons supply chain, so it’s clear it has some way to go.

 Minor Figures